franciscoxavier04/pm-BIM/docs/user-guide/meetings/recurring-meetings/README.md

 ![Select a meeting occurrence on a recurring meetings series index page](openproject_userguide_meetings_edit_meeting_occurence_link.png)

 This will open the specific meeting page.
-You can then edit the meeting by using same functions as for [editing one-time meetings](../one-time-meetings), including adding sections and agenda points, inviting participants, and adding attachments.
+You can then edit the meeting by using same functions as for [editing one-time meetings](../one-time-meetings), including adding sections and agenda points, documenting agenda item outcomes, inviting participants and adding attachments.

 Additionally you can copy a specific meeting series occurrence as a one-time meeting.
 To do that click the **More** (three dots) icon and select **Copy as one-time meeting**.